1880 United States presidential election: Hancock

 Winfield Scott Hancock was born and raised in Pennsylvania.
+He was named for General Winfield Scott, a war hero in the War of 1812 and Whig Party presidential candidate in the 1852 election.
 He attended the United States Military Academy at West Point and served in the Army for four decades, including service in the Mexican–American War and as a Union general in the Civil War.
 Known to his Army colleagues as "Hancock the Superb", he was noted in particular for his personal leadership at the Battle of Gettysburg in 1863, where he led the defense of Pickett's Charge, getting wounded in the process.
 His military service continued after the Civil War, as Hancock participated in the military Reconstruction of the South and the Army's presence at the Western frontier.
 During Reconstruction, he sided with then-President Andrew Johnson in working for a quick end to military occupation of the South and a return to government by the pre-war establishment.
 Hancock's reputation as a war hero at Gettysburg, combined with his status as a prominent Democrat with impeccable Unionist credentials and pro-states' rights views, made him a quadrennial presidential possibility.

 Hancock was officially notified of his nomination in July, and responded with the traditional letter of acceptance.
 As Garfield had, the Democratic nominee sought to cause no controversy in his statement, which according to biographer David M. Jordan was "bland and general".
 After scorning the previous years of Republican rule, Hancock sought to tamp down fears that election of a Democrat would overturn the results of the war and Reconstruction, a common Republican campaign theme.
 Unlike Garfield, Hancock had no record in elected office, but the acceptance letter gave no further indication of his political preferences.
 Hancock remained on active duty during the campaign at his post on Governors Island in New York Harbor.